ucdavis-bioinformatics/proc10xG/README.md

 #### whitelisted barcode count

-A whitelisted barcode counts file is produced ([output]_barcodes.txt) containing two columns, the barcode sequence and the number of reads assigned to that barcode.
-Only barcodes found in the whitelist are output
+A whitelisted barcode counts file is produced ([output]_barcodes.txt) containing three columns, the observed barcode sequence, the whitelisted gem barcode sequence (None not found [UNKNOWN] or ambiguous [AMBIGUOUS]) and the number of reads assigned to that observed barcode.

 example:
-TGTACGAGTCGGCTAC	3
+'''
+ATCCGGGAGAAGGGTA	ATCCGGGAGAAGGGTA	1
+CTAGTGAGTTAGAACA	CTAGTGAGTTAGAACA	1
+TACTTCACAGGCGATA	TACTTCACAGGCGATA	1
+CTGCGTTGTACACGCC	CTGCGTTGTACACGCC	1
+ATGCCATGATGCTAAT	None	1
-CAACCAAGTTACCGAT	1
+CTGCGTTGTGATACCT	CTGCGTTGTGATACCT	1
-CGAAGCCAGAGGGAAT	1
+GTCCAAACATGTTTCT	GTCCAAACATGTTTCT	1
-TCACGCTCACACTCGG	2
-TCGCGTTTCCAGTACA	3
-TATCTACAGTCGTTTG	1
+CTGCCTACAGTCGCCA	CTGCCTACAGTCGCCA	1
-CTTAATCAGCCATAAA	1
+CCTAACCTCAAGCTGT	CCTAACCTCAAGCTGT	1
-TTGCCGTGTTAGTGGG	2
+'''

-## samConcat2Tag.py, turn gem barcode and trimmed seq to tags
+###	samConcat2Tag.py, turn gem barcode and trimmed seq to tags

 Process a sam formatted file generated from bwa mem after preprocessing reads with proc10xgenomics.py. bwa mem with the -C option appends the read comment to the end of the sam mapping line, this is not in